lfercer/lncRNA_project/README.md

 # Name: Laura Fernández Cerro

 Each directory refers to one step of the project.
 The description of the contents of each directory is indicated afterwards.
-Bash scripts are enumerated by the order they were submitted.
+Bash scripts are enumerated by the order the jobs were submitted.

 STEP 1: quality
 - Bash scripts